 ECU is closely monitoring the COVID-19 situation and acting on the latest advice of the Australian Government and health authorities.

 To ensure the health and wellbeing of our staff and students we’ve moved a number of our services online.
-Our face to face service continues in a limited way.
+Our face to face service continues, with some changes.

 We’re expanding our digital services to make sure we are supporting our students at this time, and encourage you to contact us with any queries, including for assistance using our wide range of online resources.

 Access is restricted to ECU staff and students only at this time, and requires your ECU ID card.

-Please help us to keep our Library spaces open by observing social distancing strategies: maintain 1.5 metres space between you and other people, and wash or sanitise your hands frequently.
+Please help us to keep our Library spaces open by maintaining 1.5 metres space between you and other people, and washing or sanitising your hands frequently.